halworsen/grug/README.md

 ## Grug commands

 Grug commands consist of 4 parts:

 * A name - A descriptive name of the command
 * A description - A description of the command and how to use it
 * Activators - A list of ways to invoke the command
 * A command plan - A list of *actions* or *conditionals*

-When a command is invoked, Grug executes the command plan sequentially.
+When a command is invoked using one of its activators, Grug executes the command plan sequentially.

 ### Templating